kristinriebe/provenance-rave/README.md

 # Provenance webapp in Django
 This webapp is used as a testing environment for implementing the current IVOA Provenance Data Model/W3C model.

-**Warning: This is at a very preliminary state, used only for testing purpoes and object to many changes!
+**Warning: This is at a very preliminary state, used only for testing purposes and object to many changes!
 No guarantees for anything!**

 ## Dependencies/Installation